romainsacchi/carculator/docs/modeling.rst

 With:

--  *EF* being the emission factor, in mg per vehicle-kilometer
+-  :math:`EF` being the emission factor, in mg per vehicle-kilometer

--  *W* being the vehicle mass, in tons
+-  :math:`W` being the vehicle mass, in tons

--  *b* and *c* being regression coefficients, whose values are presented in Table 18.
+-  :math:`b` and :math:`c` being regression coefficients, whose values are presented in Table 18.

 Table 18 Regression coefficients to estimate abrasion emissions